“The Huawei Watch GT2's classy vibe gives it an upmarket feel, but sluggish software may frustrate.”

-The software has greatly improved too, but sadly it’s not as much a winner as the design of the watch, and it still lags behind other smartwatch platforms.
+The software has improved too, but sadly it’s not a match for the design of the watch, and it still lags behind other smartwatch platforms.
 I’ve been wearing the Huawei Watch GT2 for some time, and here’s what it’s like.

-Despite the size of the screen, the body is slim at 12mm, lightweight, and fits comfortably.
-It looks great too, avoiding a high-tech look and easily passing for a traditional watch, but only if you don’t look too closely.
-The problem here is with the watch face, which doesn’t always display the time, and defaults to a black screen after a set amount period.
+The body is slim at 12mm, lightweight, and fits comfortably.
+It looks great, avoiding a high-tech look and easily passing for a traditional watch if you don’t look too closely.
+The problem is with the watch face, which doesn’t always display the time, and defaults to a black screen after a set amount period.
 While this will conserve battery life, it’s annoying when you just want to glance at the time, and spoils the otherwise decidedly classic style.

 Huawei has chosen the Watch GT2 to be its first wearable powered by the Kirin A1 processor, that’s the same chip in its forthcoming Freebuds 3 headphones, so its performance is untested.
 It does promise low power consumption though, and even with the GT2’s additional features over the first watch, Huawei claims two weeks from a single charge.
 That’s amazing for a full touchscreen smartwatch, especially with heart rate tracking and notifications active too, but I’ll need to test this claim to see if it’s accurate.

 The notifications are hit-or-miss so far.
 The screen does not always light up when a notification arrives and doesn’t turn on when you raise your wrist either, forcing you to tap the screen to see what’s arrived.
 Even then, it’s confusing as to how to interact with the notification, which quite often just states the app name.
 The WhatsApp notifications seen in the photo above are representative of how most arrive, although sometimes it will show the entire message.
 The reason for the inconsistency is not clear at this early stage.